A generalization of Kummer theory to Hopf-Galois extensions: Kummer theory for Galois extensions

 \begin{coro} Assume that $\zeta_n\in K$.
 Let $L/K$ be a Galois extension with Galois group $G$.
-There is a bijective correspondence between: \begin{itemize} \item[1.]
+The map $B\mapsto K(\sqrt[n]{B})$ defines a bijective correspondence between: \begin{itemize} \item[1.]
 Finitely generated subgroups of the multiplicative group $K^*/(K^*)^n$. \item[2.]
 Finite abelian extensions of $K$ with exponent $n$. \end{itemize} Within this correspondence, degree $n$ cyclic extensions of $K$ correspond bijectively to cyclic subgroups of $K^*/(K^*)^n$. \end{coro}